-- A court date for the hearing is given to the parents along with the instructions for court and an agreement is signed by the youth if he/she is willing to abide by the four conditions of remaining in the program, i.e. obey the rules at home, no new charges, no suspensions and no unexcused absences from school.
+- A court date for the hearing is given to the parents along with the instructions for court and an agreement is signed by the youth if he/she is willing to abide by conditions to remain in the program, i.e. obey the rules at home, no new charges, no use of drugs or alcohol and no suspensions/unexcused absences from school.

-- The Coordinator prepares a docket of four to five cases for the courtroom hearing which is held on a Tuesday evening at 5:30 p.m. in the Manatee County Courthouse on the third floor.
+- The Coordinator prepares a docket for the hearing which is held on a Tuesday evening at 5:15 p.m. in the Manatee County Judicial Center on the 4th floor.

-- The defendant and his/her parents arrive early to be interviewed by a teen attorney.
+- The defendant and his/her parents arrive to be interviewed by a teen attorney, if available.
 They review the summary of the incident and the interview with the Coordinator, which is prepared by the Coordinator, and prepare their defense.

-- The Teen Court Coordinator randomly chooses the juries from the teens present in the courtroom.
+- The Teen Court Coordinator randomly chooses the juries from the teens present.
 Juries are selected for each defendant and, if a jury member has prior knowledge of the defendant, that person is not permitted to sit on the jury.
 All juries must be unbiased.

 - The Judge, who may be a real Judge or a member of the Manatee County Bar Association who volunteers his/her time in the Teen Court courtroom, enters and calls the courtroom to order and in session.

 - After checking to be sure the attorneys are ready, the bailiff brings in the first defendant and the clerk reads the defendant's name and case number and we begin.

 - The attorneys makes opening statements regarding the defendant and the incident, then the Judge calls the defendant to the witness stand.
 The defendant swears to tell the truth.